youliangzhu/pygamd-v1/docs/_build/html/_sources/cuda/cu-externalfield-rnemd.rst.txt

    .. py:function:: setProfVelPeriod(unsigned int profvel_period)

-      specifies the period of profiling velocity of slabs.
+      specifies the period of profiling velocity of slabs, the default value is 10.

    .. py:function:: setSwapGroup(ParticleSet group)